humbertoragazzini/the-healthy-way/README.md

 ## Skeleton

-### I start doing wireframes with the ideas in main, some of thems will be succedfully done, others will be added in the future releases:
+### I start doing wireframes with the ideas in main, some of them will be succeed fully done, others will be added in the future releases:

 ### Links of all the individual wireframes: